tjlsimoes/recursive-methods/README.md

 # Recursive Methods

-This contains exercises from Odin Project's Ruby Course's A Bit of Computer Science section related to recursion.
+This repository contains exercises from Odin Project's Ruby Course's A Bit of Computer Science section related to recursion.
 It also contains an implementation of the merge-sort algorithm.